Roasted Brussels Sprouts in Balsamic Glaze

 - Salt and freshly ground pepper to taste

-Grease a casserole dish with olive oil, or spray with nonstick spray.
+- Grease a casserole dish with olive oil, or olive oil cooking spray.

-Pour the mixture into a greased casserole dish Bake, uncovered, about 25-30 minutes, until the glaze is thick and sticks to the sprouts, which should be soft.
+- Pour the mixture into a greased casserole dish Bake, uncovered, about 25 minutes, until the glaze is thick and sticks to the sprouts, which should be done but still a bit firm.
+Serve and enjoy

 - Here are more recipes and menu ideas for a Vegetarian and Vegan-Friendly Thanksgiving.